aaronditto/fizzbuzz/instructions.md

 If the number contains a three you must output the text 'cool'.
 This overrides any existing behaviour.

-e.g. If I run the program over a range from 1-20 I should get the following output
+e.g. Running the program over a range from 1-20 should output:

     1 2 cool 4 buzz fizz 7 8 fizz buzz 11 fizz cool 14 fizzbuzz 16 17 fizz 19 buzz